 Distance: 2500 kilometres

-Seasons: The North and the South have two different seasons.
+Best seasons: The North and the South have two different seasons.
 Therefore, it’s best to travel during mid-season, which is April-May and September-October.
 Beware of the wet season from November to February (North Australia) and winter in the South (Sydney, Melbourne..).

-Where to sleep: Free campsites can be hard to come by on certain parts of the Coast (Gold Coast, Mackay, etc.) So think about having a small budget to pay for caravan parks.
+Where to sleep?
+Free campsites can be hard to come by on certain parts of the Coast (Gold Coast, Mackay, etc.) So think about having a small budget to pay for caravan parks.

 Road trip on the East – South coast – From Sydney to Melbourne

-Among them we necessarily think of Jervis Bay with Hyams Beach, one of the most beautiful beaches in Australia.
+This journey connects two major cities and passes through charming coastal towns.
+Don’t miss Jervis Bay with Hyams Beach, one of the most beautiful beaches in Australia.
 Let yourself be impressed by its crystal clear water and fine sand for snorkelling or kayaking.
 Dolphins and whales are often present in the bay.

 Then head to the sublime Sapphire Coast.
 A visit to Eden, a small fishing village will be in order.
 This spot is famous for observing humpback whales if the season is right (from the end of August to the end of October).